 - Evaluating the survival, growth, pest and disease resistance and flowering ability of prunus fruit (apricots, cherries, plums and tart cherries).

 Our natural prairie surroundings offer the unique opportunity to educate the public on restoring prairie landscapes and creating native pollinator habitats.
+In 2018, we began renovation of 17-acres to return the site to a native prairie.
 The WCROC, in collaboration with the USDA Natural Resources Conservation Service, created a pollinator evaluation plot near the WCROC Pomme de Terre Overlook.
 The evaluation plot consists of five different mixes of native forbs and grass, and oil seed crops containing canola, echium, cuphea, and calendula.
 Read more about our research with pollinator habitats.